Experts say Rochester police failed to use tactics designed to help those in crisis as union defends officers involved in death of Black man

 Lawyers for Prude’s family did not return requests for comment.

-Specialized police training that teaches officers tactics to safely apprehend people in a mental health crisis have been available since the late 1980s — typically referred to as Crisis Intervention Team training.
+Specialized police training that teaches officers tactics to safely apprehend people in a mental health crisis have been available since the late 1980s — typically referred to as Crisis Intervention Team (CIT) training.

 However, such training often ranks low among the priorities of a department.
 While recruits typically spend nearly 60 hours learning to handle a gun, according to a 2015 survey by the Police Executive Research Forum, they receive only eight hours of training to de-escalate tense situations and eight hours learning strategies for handling the mentally ill.

-Rochester Police Department spokeswoman Jacqueline Shuman said it has such a Crisis Intervention Team, but declined to say if any of the officers involved with Prude’s fatal apprehension are on it.
+Rochester Police Department spokeswoman Jacqueline Shuman said it has such a team but declined to say whether any of the officers involved with Prude’s fatal apprehension are on it.
 The department also would not say how many officers are on the team, nor would they answer questions about the extent of their training.

 Shuman also declined to answers questions about Prude’s death in custody, because this is “still a very active investigation.”